nextcloud/vm/README.md

 * [Daniel Hanson](https://github.com/enoch85)

-## Build Requrements
+## Build Requirements
-Theese requrements are only applied if you build from the scripts
+Theese requirements are only applied if you build from the scripts
 * Ubuntu Server 16.04 Server
 * OpenSSH (preffered)